 Since 1988, the PWSB has undertaken an aggressive approach to replacing or rehabilitating the entire distribution system with a goal of either cement lining or replacing all unlined cast iron water mains.
-By 2018, the PWSB will have completed its goal of replacing or rehabilitating the entire distribution system in Pawtucket, Central Falls and the Valley Falls section of Cumberland.
+PWSB has completed its goal of replacing or rehabilitating the entire distribution system in Pawtucket, Central Falls and the Valley Falls section of Cumberland.